The Anxious Generation: Reception

+Peter Gray, a former colleague of Haidt's, said he thought the book was "unethical" and wrote "As a society we have almost a knee-jerk reaction to believe that the solution to any problem experienced by kids is to deprive them of yet one more freedom, and this book is helping to jerk some of those knees even further."

 Academic reviews

-Developmental psychologist Candice Odgers, professor at the University of California, Irvine and Duke University, published a review of the book in Nature arguing that most empirical evidence on social medial and mental health did not find a large or consistently negative effect and suggesting that the correlation of rising social media use and mental health problems might reflect reverse causation.
+Developmental psychologist Candice Odgers, professor at the University of California, Irvine and Duke University, published a review of the book in Nature arguing that most empirical evidence on social medial and mental health did not find a large or consistently negative effect, and suggesting that the correlation of rising social media use and mental health problems might reflect reverse causation.
 Odgers wrote:

 First, this book is going to sell a lot of copies, because Jonathan Haidt is telling a scary story [...] that many parents are primed to believe.
 Second, the book’s repeated suggestion that digital technologies are rewiring our children’s brains and causing an epidemic of mental illness is not supported by science.
 Worse, the bold proposal that social media is to blame might distract us from effectively responding to the real causes of the current mental-health crisis in young people.

 Odgers wrote, "I appreciate the frustration and desire for simple answers.
-As a parent of adolescents, I would also like to identify a simple source for the sadness and pain that this generation is reporting."
+As a parent of adolescents, I would also like to identify a simple source for the sadness and pain that this generation is reporting", but that ultimately "there are no simple answers."

-In response to Odgers' criticism, Haidt on X (formerly Twitter) argued that he and his co-researcher, Zach Rausch, have compiled numerous experimental studies, most of which support his claims.
-While there are many correlational studies, Haidt asserted that his research also includes evidence for causality.
+In response to Odgers' criticism, Haidt, writing on X (formerly Twitter), argued that he and his co-researcher, Zach Rausch, have compiled numerous experimental studies, most of which support his claims.
+While Odgers acknowledged the existence of many correlational studies, Haidt asserted that his research also includes evidence for causality.
 He argued that its timing and international scope point more directly to the rise of smartphones and social media.
 Haidt asserted that Odgers pinned all the causes of mental health declines on the 2008 global financial crisis.
-At the same time, Haidt also asserted that his book's critics - Odgers in particular - lacked "an alternative explanation" for mental health decline.
-(According to Haidt, since his book's critics lacked alternative explanations, Haidt's explanation remained valid.)
+At the same time, Haidt also asserted that his book's critics - Odgers in particular - lacked "an alternative explanation" for mental health decline, and asserted that therefore his own explanation remained valid.
 Haidt also wrote that life could not have gotten "much worse" during "President Obama’s 2nd term, as the economy was steadily improving".
-Haidt defended his employment of studies by saying that they did not promise to prove his point in the first place.
+Haidt defended his selective employment of studies by saying that they did not promise to prove his point in the first place.